Santa Barbara Brain Injury Lawyer

-Sometimes, brain injuries can have delayed symptom onset, and by the time the symptoms start, it could be too late.
+Sometimes, brain injuries can have delayed symptom onset, and it could be too late by the time the symptoms start.

-When someone suffers a brain injury, much of the attention is placed on their medical recovery and prognosis.
-While this concern is due, it is easy to forget about several other problems that arise with a traumatic brain injury that impacts not just the patient but also their loved ones.
+When someone suffers a brain injury, much attention is placed on their medical recovery and prognosis.
+While this concern is due, it is easy to forget several other problems arising from a traumatic brain injury that impacts the patient and their loved ones.

-- Financial Stress: A brain injury can place even the most comfortable family in dire circumstances financially.
-Even if a family has health insurance, their deductible alone could be enough to put a significant strain on their finances.
+- Financial Stress: A brain injury can financially place even the most comfortable family in dire circumstances.
+Even if a family has health insurance, their deductible alone could be enough to significantly strain their finances.
 If the patient requires a stay in the intensive care unit or brain surgery, this can quickly exceed the lifetime limit on their health insurance policy.
-This leaves the family on the hook for the rest of the bills, which could be substantial.
+This could be substantial, leaving the family on the hook for the rest of the bills.

-- Emotional Stress: Brain injuries are unique because they impact a person’s cognitive abilities.
-Much of the identity of a person is contained in their personality, mental skills, and consciousness.
+- Emotional Stress: Brain injuries are unique because they impact a person's cognitive abilities.
+Much of a person's identity is in their personality, mental skills, and consciousness.
 If a severe brain injury occurs, this could be taken away even if the patient survives.
-Until the patient wakes up, the actual prognosis is unknown, creating a certain amount of emotional stress from the uncertain future.
+The prognosis is unknown until the patient wakes up, creating a certain amount of emotional stress from the uncertain future.

-- Logistical Stress: Whenever a patient stays in the hospital for an extended period, it can be difficult for a family to figure out the logistics of who is going to stay and support the patient.
+- Logistical Stress: Whenever a patient stays in the hospital for an extended period, it can be difficult for a family to figure out who will stay and support the patient.
 At the same time, life continues outside of the hospital.
 This can strain relationships with family and friends as people find their own ways to cope and continue.